Going to hospital

 - your nurse or doctor will clarify what is wrong with you and explain the treatment that needs to be carried out

-- you can discuss the treatment and if you decide to proceed, you will be required to give written consent
+- you can discuss the treatment and if you decide to go ahead with it, you will be required to give written consent

-- you'll be involved in all decisions regarding your treatment throughout your stay in hospital
+- you'll be involved in all decisions about your treatment throughout your stay in hospital

-- staff will, at your request, ensure a friend or relative is kept informed of your progress
+- staff will, at your request, make sure a friend or relative is kept informed of your progress

 - your privacy will be respected